 Digitizing assets and information and putting it in the internet has always run the risk of jeopardizing security and transparency.
 With the wave of data breaches from internet titans such as Yahoo and Facebook’s recent Cambridge Analytica scandal, measures have been made by different parties from the European Union to alleviate cyberattacks, impose transparency, and sanction those who fail to disclose data breaches through the General Data Protection Rule (GDPR).
 The GDPR does not exclusively apply to social media sites alone, but also to retail, financial, educational, and ad-tech firms.
 This law will enable a more consumer-centered environment where users are aware of how and what kind of data are being collected, and to have the prerogative to remove any data under the ‘right to forgotten’ laws.
 Firms are also required to report any data breaches within 72 hours after suspected attack.

-Blockchain technology is one of the safest and secure platforms in the internet today, especially in business transactions.
+Blockchain technology is one of the safest tech in the internet today as seen in this review on bitcoin revolution.
 It enables a convenient way of transacting business and eliminates the need of a middleman during transactions.
 Let’s say you were to purchase a pair of jeans via your credit card.
 Third-party processes include verification and validation from your bank and the vendor’s bank.
 While blockchain still involves verification and validation, it will be done in a decentralized network of computers called nodes.
 There is also a record of every transaction made through bitcoin which is kept and updated on a peer-to-peer network of computers.
 Moreover, the information can also be viewed by everyone in the network.
 These series of transactions are tied to their previous transactions, making information difficult to alter.

 Phillip Curtiss, an assistant professor of computer science at Montana Tech, explains in an article by the Montana Standard that there are ‘three general principles in blockchain- the concept of an open ledger, distribution of tasks and information across the network, and mining.’
 Mining involves verification and validation.
 Verification is a computational process that requires a so-called ‘key,’ a combination of information from buyer and seller and component of the transactions reflected in the public ledger.
 Once that unvalidated transaction is created between buyer and seller, mining nodes in the peer-to-peer network try to locate or ‘mine’ the appropriate key that fits the transaction.
 Once the key is found, the transaction is deemed valid and is linked to other validated transactions in the ledger by the mining nodes.
 In turn, nodes which have been successful in locating the appropriate key gets rewarded with cryptocurrency.
 Mining keys is a long and complicated process that involves a lot of ‘really complicated cryptographic computation,’ making it a secure and transparent method of doing business.